Tokyo Olympics offer ‘second-chance’ lottery for Japan fans

 Tokyo Olympic organizers are putting "a few hundred-thousand" tickets into a lottery next month for Japan residents who were shut out when results of the first lottery were announced in June.

 The new "second-chance" lottery is being organized on short notice because of unprecedented demand in Japan.
 Demand is believed to be at least 10 times over supply — probably more.
-It means few in Japan who want tickets can get them.
+It means few in the host country who want tickets can get them.

-Organizing committee spokesman Masa Takaya on Friday said 3.22 million tickets were sold to Japan residents in the first lottery.
+Organizing committee spokesman Masa Takaya said on Friday that 3.22 million tickets were sold to Japan residents in the first lottery.
 He said more than 90% of applicants bought the tickets that they were awarded.
 He said only the unsold tickets would be those offered in the next round.

+He said another lottery will be held in the fall, but declined to say how many tickets would be available.

+Tokyo organizers are trying to satisfy the Japanese public.
+But there simply aren't enough Olympic tickets to go around with demand soaring.
+Authorized Ticket Resellers — the Olympic agents contracted to sell tickets outside Japan — have also opened sales worldwide and are experiencing unprecedented demand and some delays in getting tickets.

-The overall numbers suggest that Japan residents may get fewer than 50% of the 7.8 million tickets that organizers say are available for all events.
+Organizers say 70% of tickets are slated for Japan.
+However, the numbers so far suggest that Japan residents may get fewer than 50% of the 7.8 million tickets that organizers say are available for all events.

 The rest are for sale outside Japan, or go to sponsors, national Olympic committees, sports federations, and dignitaries.

-Tickets sales are projected to raise about $800 million for the organizing committee operating budget of $5.6 billion.
-The largest source of income for the budget is a record-setting $3 billion paid by more than 60 local Japanese sponsors.
+Tickets sales are projected to raise about $800 million for the organizing committee's operating budget of $5.6 billion.
+The largest source of income for the privately funded budget is a record-setting $3 billion paid by more than 60 local Japanese sponsors, all of whom will be looking for tickets.

 Comments